infretis/infretis/examples/gromacs/puckering/README.md

 # Step 3: Initial paths and interface optimization

 Before we can start our main path simulation, we need to provide the ∞RETIS program with some initial paths.
-Also, an efficient path simulation is one where the crossing probabilites between adjacent interfaces is $\approx 0.3$, so we also need to optimize the interface positions to get a reasonable number of crossings.
+Also, an efficient path simulation is one where the crossing probabilities between adjacent interfaces is $\approx 0.3$, so we also need to optimize the interface positions to get a reasonable number of crossings.
 You will do this in an iterative fashion by performing a couple of short ∞RETIS simulations.
-After each each simulation, more and more interfaces are placed at increasing orderparameter values.
+After each simulation, more and more interfaces are placed at increasing orderparameter values.
 This effectively pushes the system up the energy barrier.

 INSER GIF